harvard-nrg/yaxil/docs/arcget.rst

   ArcGet.py -a xnatastic -s LABEL -t MEMPRAGE BOLD --output-dir ./dicoms

-If you know the tasks that were coded into the XNAT scan notes field, use the ``-k|--tasks`` argument
+If you know the tasks that were coded into the scan notes field, use the ``-k|--tasks`` argument

 .. code-block:: bash